-These are the world-famous casinos we see on every Las Vegas promotion and they bring millions upon millions of visitors to our city for the best entertainment found anywhere in the world!
+These are the world-famous casinos we see on every Las Vegas promotion and that bring millions upon millions of visitors to our city for the best entertainment found anywhere in the world!
 Here is a list and links to the most famous:

 Those of us that have been in Las Vegas for decades have a soft spot in our hearts for Downtown Las Vegas and the Casinos that make up The Freemont Experience.
-Perhaps a little less pomp and circumstance downtown, a little bit more emphasis on “affordable” and “Glitz”, here’s a list and links to our Downtown Casinos:
+Perhaps a little less pomp and circumstance downtown, a little bit more emphasis on “affordable” and “Glitz”, here’s a list of links to our Downtown Casinos:

 Spread throughout Las Vegas, Henderson, and North Las Vegas are a host of “Casinos for Locals” built mainly for our residents.
 Most, if not all, the “Casinos for Locals” have players cards that are free to customers.
 You accumulate points on your card from dining, drinks, and entertainment in the casino.
 As your points add up, so do the discounts and free stuff.
 Most casinos for locals advertise free parking, which is a big plus considering that many casinos on the strip and downtown now charge for parking.
 Here is a list of links to the best known “Casinos for Locals:”